Jean Pierre Serrier: Surrealism and absurdist art

 Responding to the political upheavals of May 1968 in France, and following the advice of Geneva gallery owner Roger Ferrero, Serrier's work became increasingly complex, idiosyncratic, and surreal.
 Imagery included the Tower of Babel, bodies suspended in space, and crowds of people all dressed alike, with identical features and entirely black eyes.
 Mannequins, playing cards, nudes, and levitating orbs also figured in the work.
 In a nod to Magritte, his men sometimes wear bowler hats.
 Another influence may have been the works of the Franco-Belgian surrealist Gaston Bogaert (1918-2008).
 Serrier's first major exhibit of these works, in Geneva in 1971, was titled Le Réalisme Fantastique.

 In 1972, he was made a member of the Société du Salon d'Automne, under whose auspices he was invited by the Polish government to exhibit in Warsaw in 1973, as part of a cultural exchange across the Iron Curtain.
 In 1976, he served on the jury of the Salon d'Automne.

 In 1975, New Orleans gallery owner Kurt E. Schon brought his work to several cities in the United States.
 A copiously illustrated monograph in English, Surrealism and the Absurd: Jean Pierre Serrier, was published in 1977.
 Author Thomas M. Bayer wrote:

-Serrier's world is one where—to use Friedrich Nietzche's term—the "human herd animal" is being confronted with the overwhelming task of coping with the world, his solitude, and at times, his resignation in the face of its monstrous size and duration.
+Serrier's world is one where—to use Friedrich Nietzsche's term—the "human herd animal" is being confronted with the overwhelming task of coping with the world, his solitude, and at times, his resignation in the face of its monstrous size and duration.
 It is a world where the characterless, "blind" man faces the institutions, rules and symbols that made him into the being he now is…But Serrier does not lose himself in this world he portrays.
 He never forgets the old French tradition, the "black" humor, à la Molière.
 This classical humor at times is more felt than seen, in a manner that can be terribly funny, because it is horrifying, laughable, poignant and always true.

 Serrier told a friend, "In each of my paintings there's a message of hope amid the crowd of stereotypical figures.
 It could be an escaping dirigible, or a nymphet who flees like a deer under the red and blue trees of paradise."

 In 1986, Schon mounted The First Major Retrospective Exhibition of Works by French Surrealist Jean Pierre Serrier in New York.
 The venue was Automation House, a "center for working out problems caused by automation, and for developing and displaying technological art."